Kaiser-Yang/Kaiser-Yang.github.io/_posts/2025-5-16-question-and-answer.md

 and it is tailored for software deployment.
 Because of this, it has some quirks.
 For example, Docker containers will not persist any form of storage between reboots by default.

+## How to Upgrade Application When DB Schema Changes?

+When developing new features, the DB schema may changes, such as adding new columns or tables.
+We must make sure that the data is not lost after upgrading the application.

+Versioned schema migrations are a common solution to this problem.
+The steps can be summarized as follows:

+* Store the version of the schema in the database.
+* Creating incremental migration scripts that can be run to update the schema between two contiguous versions.
+Each migration script should be idempotent, meaning that it can be run multiple times without causing any issues.
+We should also update the base schema to the latest version to support installation the latest version directly.
+* Automatically run the migration scripts when the application starts.
+For the first installation, we call the base schema script.
+For upgrading, we check the current version of the schema, and run the migration scripts until the specific version.